1. Home

 Backup power and solar compatibility

-Whether you buy or lease, your battery can be compatible with both backing up your home in an outage or storing and discharging energy generated on your roof.
+Whether you buy or lease, your battery can both back up your home in an outage and store and discharge energy generated on your roof, depending on its configuration.

 Participation in grid programs